shervinea/cheatsheet-translation/tr/cs-221-variables-models.md

 **16. [Forward checking ― It is a one-step lookahead heuristic that preemptively removes inconsistent values from the domains of neighboring variables.
 It has the following characteristics:, After assigning a variable Xi, it eliminates inconsistent values from the domains of all its neighbors., If any of these domains becomes empty, we stop the local backtracking search., If we un-assign a variable Xi, we have to restore the domain of its neighbors.]**

 &#10230; 16. [İleri kontrol - Tutarsız değerleri komşu değişkenlerin etki alanlarından öncelikli bir şekilde ortadan kaldıran sezgisel bakış açısıdır.
-Aşağıdaki özelliklere sahiptir :, Bir Xi değişkenini atadıktan sonra, tüm komşularının etki alanlarından tutarsız değerleri eler., Bu etki alanlardan herhangi biri boş olursa, yerel geri arama araması durdurulur. , komşularının etki alanını eski haline getirilmek zorundadır.]
+Aşağıdaki özelliklere sahiptir : Bir Xi değişkenini atadıktan sonra, tüm komşularının etki alanlarından tutarsız değerleri eler.
+Bu etki alanlardan herhangi biri boş olursa, yerel geri arama araması durdurulur.Komşularının etki alanını eski haline getirilmek zorundadır.]

 <br>